UBC-MDS/DSCI-532_2025_21_DS_Salaries/reports/m1_proposal.md

 ## Section 1: Motivation and Purpose

+Our role: Data science career insights provider

+Target audience: Students or professionals interested in a data science career

+Choosing a career in data science can be challenging, especially when it comes to understanding salary expectations across different job titles, locations, and experience levels.
+Having access to reliable salary insights can help aspiring data scientists make informed decisions about their career paths, negotiate salaries effectively, and plan for future growth.

+To address this challenge, we propose building a data visualization app that allows users to explore salary trends in the data science field.
+Our app will present salary distributions based on factors such as job title, company size, experience level, and geographical location.
+Users will be able to filter, sort, and compare different variables to identify trends and better understand what factors contribute to higher salaries in data science.

 ## Section 2: Description of data:

 The dataset contains 3,755 rows and 11 columns, providing insights into Data Science job salaries across different roles, experience levels, employment types, and locations.